 25 | Brittle Material | 1.0 to 6.0 |

-Factor of safety calculator
+Factor of Safety Calculator

-Various factor of safety calculators is available online to calculate the values of the factor of safety with known ultimate strength and allowable stress values.
+Various factor of safety calculators are available online to calculate the values of the factor of safety with known ultimate strength and allowable stress values.
 Let’s take an example to calculate the factor of safety for the following situation:

 The yield strength of a ductile material is 240 MPa.
 If the material is subjected to a loading condition that generates the maximum allowable stress of 140 MPa.
 Then the factor of safety of that material is 240/140=1.7.
 However, note that both stress values are in the consistent unit before calculating the factor of safety.